HET201 Applied Ethology

 Type of course:

 The course is taught partly in English, partly in Norwegian.

-The censor approves exam questions and grades the written exam.
+The censor approves poster, and grades the oral presentation of poster.